Why Is My Eye Twitching? Eyelid Myokymia and Blepharospasm

 That annoying twitch!

-One day you wake up and your eyelid is twitching, or what I refer to as "beeping", or it feels like it has its own separate heart beat, thumping away, driving you nuts.
+One day you wake up and your eyelid is twitching, or what I refer to as "beeping", or it feels like it has its own separate heartbeat, thumping away, driving you nuts.
 Normally you'll feel this nuisance in your upper eyelids, but it can happen anywhere in the eye.
-It's referred as eyelid myokymia in the medical world and can be caused by may factors.
+It's referred to as eyelid myokymia in the medical world and can be caused by many factors.